 There is an exception, it’s the apéro dînatoire.

-Apero dînatoire is exactly the same as an apero except for duration and time, quantity and types of food served.
+Apero dînatoire is exactly the same as an apero except for duration, time, quantity and types of food served.

-Time: While an apero happens before dinner and is not meant to be a full meal, Apéro dînatoire is a dinner.
+While an apero Is NOT meant to be a full meal, an Apéro dînatoire is a dinner of small plates.

-Amount of food: The plates served during an apero dinatoire are the equivalent of an entire meal in finger food portions.
-And the plates are more elaborate.
+The plates served during an apero dinatoire are the equivalent of an entire meal in finger food portions.

 LOCATION: APERO TIME CAN HAPPEN ANYWHERE: Happy hour and a cocktail party cannot.